ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Origins**:

 - S3 bucket,
-  - distributing files and caching them at edge
+  - distributing files and caching them at Edge
   - enhanced security with Origin Access Identity (OAI)
   - used as ingress to upload files
 - EC2 instance,